Mahindra & Mahindra: Farm equipment

 Mahindra began manufacturing tractors for the Indian market during the early '60s.
 It is the top tractor company in the world (by volume) with annual sales totaling more than 200,000 tractors.
 Since its inception, the company has sold over 2.1 million tractors.
 Mahindra & Mahindra's farm equipment division (Mahindra Tractors) has over 1,000 dealers servicing approx. 1.45 million customers.

 Mahindra tractors are available in 40 countries, including India, the United States, China, Australia, New Zealand, Africa (Nigeria, Mali, Chad, Gambia, Angola, Sudan, Ghana, and Morocco), Latin America (Chile, Argentina, Brazil, Venezuela, Central America, and the Caribbean), South Asia (Sri Lanka, Bangladesh, and Nepal), the Middle East (Iran and Syria) and Eastern Europe (Serbia, Turkey, and Macedonia).
 Mahindra Tractors manufactures its products at four plants in India, two in Mainland China, three in the United States, and one in Australia.
 It has three major subsidiaries: Mahindra USA, Mahindra (China) Tractor Company, and Mahindra Yueda (Yancheng) Tractor Company (a joint venture with the Jiangsu Yueda Group).

 In 2003, the Farm Equipment Sector of Mahindra & Mahindra won the Deming Application Prize.
 In 2007 it received the Japan Quality Medal for implementing Total Quality Management in its entire business operations.
 The company has garnered the highest customer satisfaction index (CSI) in the industry at 88 percent.
 It earned a 2008 Golden Peacock Award in the Innovative Product/Services category for its in-house development of a load car.
 In its 2009 survey of Asia's 200 most admired and innovative companies, the Wall Street Journal named Mahindra & Mahindra one of the 10 most innovative Indian companies.

 In addition to tractors, Mahindra sells other farm equipment.
 It has expanded its product-line to include farm mechanisation products via Mahindra AppliTrac.

 In 2017, Mahindra & Mahindra Ltd's Farm Equipment Sector (FES) launched 'JIVO' a small tractor platform in the sub 25HP category.

 In 2020, the company launched the Sarpanch Plus range.
-This ranges between 30bhp and 50bhp, and has undergone a subtle improvement as compared to the Sarpanch 575 tractor which was launched earlier.
+This ranges between 30 bhp and 50 bhp, and has undergone a subtle improvement as compared to the Sarpanch 575 tractor which was launched earlier.

 In 2020, Mahindra also launched new equipment for potato planting.
 PlantingMaster Potato + is designed in collaboration with Dewulf.
 On 2 October 2020, Mahindra rolled out Krish-e centers under its new ‘Farming as a Service’ business.
 This business vertical provides progressive, affordable and accessible tech-driven services to farmers.

 In October 2021, Mahindra's FES launched a next-generation Yuvo tractor platform - a new-age advanced tractor range called the Yuvo Tech+.